 This was a chief finding from WorldatWork’s “Pay Equity Study,” as 70% of the 421 organizations surveyed took action on pay equity in 2022.
 This represents a 10% increase from 2019 and a 4% increase from 2021.

 The survey, in conjunction with Fidelity, found that only 2% of organizations reported not having pay equity on their radar.
 Three-quarters of organizations reported that they have been doing pay equity analysis for three years or more compared to two-thirds last year.

-Organizations taking action on pay equity cite “it’s the right thing to do, to build/maintain a culture of trust and to remove bias against protected classes” as the main reason for doing so.
-The potential cost to fix pay inequities is cited as one of the largest barriers for companies that have pay equity on their radar and have not yet acted.
+Organizations taking action on pay equity cite “it’s the right thing to do,” “to build/maintain a culture of trust,” and “to remove bias against protected classes” as the top three reasons for doing so.
+The potential cost to fix pay inequities is mentioned as one of the largest barriers for companies that have pay equity on their radar and have not yet acted.

 “Increasingly employees want more transparency on how they are being paid and why,” said Sue Holloway, CCP, CECP, compensation content director at WorldatWork.
 “With more pay transparency legislation being implemented, pay equity has garnered more attention from organizations.”

 Managing Legal Risk

 Organizations are increasingly concerned about the legal risk of pay inequity; since 2020, the proportion citing “mitigating legal risk” as very or extremely influential to their organization’s choice to pursue pay equity has increased by 20% to 71%.